WELH

 WELH (88.1 FM) is a radio station owned by The Wheeler School of Providence, Rhode Island.
 Originally signing on in January 1995 with a pop alternative format and a line up of student DJs, WWKX veterans including Kickin Al Snape, a young Robby Bridges and others as "WELH: Taking Music to New Heights".
 In 1996 the station moved to a modern rock format programmed by student DJs as "Extreme 88", and later jazz and oldies, eventually offering programming from various groups (including Brown University, Rhode Island College, the Wheeler School itself, and community groups).
 From October 8, 2011 until September 30, 2021, WELH broadcast programming from Rhode Island Public Radio.
+Beginning in October 2021, the station has broadcast a primarily classic alternative format supplemented by radio shows from Wheeler School students on weeknights and electronic dance music during portions of the weekend.

 Its main studio is located on school grounds, at 216 Hope St. in Providence, however the transmitter is located in Seekonk, Massachusetts on the grounds of the "Wheeler Farm" (athletics complex).

 Former programming

 Brown Student & Community Radio

 Brown Student and Community Radio (BSR) is a freeform, student- and community-radio station in Providence, Rhode Island which had broadcast on WELH and streaming.
 It grew out of "WBRU-AM" (a carrier current station on the Brown University campus) in 1997 as a noncommercial and educational alternative to WBRU's primary commercially operated station for students at Brown University, and in 2003 it became a joint student-community radio station.
 In 2008, mtvU nominated BSR as one of the top radio stations in the country.
 BSR's involvement with WELH was discontinued on July 31, 2011, as part of its transition to being the flagship of Rhode Island Public Radio; its programming continues as an Internet radio station.
 In conjunction with other community organizations, BSR acquired a low-power FM license in 2018 and now operates on WBRU-LP 101.1 FM in Providence.